Julia Louis-Dreyfus: Since 2020: Career expansion

+Style and reception

+Louis-Dreyfus said she respects "women who are not afraid of making themselves look bad or foolish to get a laugh" and cites her acting idols as Lucille Ball, Mary Tyler Moore, Madeline Kahn, Teri Garr, Valerie Harper, and Cloris Leachman.
+The actress Tina Fey said that Louis-Dreyfus inspired her character Liz Lemon on the NBC comedy series 30 Rock.

+Louis-Dreyfus is widely regarded as one of the finest comedic actresses of her generation.
+Jake Coyle of the Lubbock Avalanche-Journal said "Few comediennes have both her gift for physical comedy... and vocal precision".
+According to the journalist Molly Ball, Louis-Dreyfus has played mostly "funny, self-centered women who are compelling despite often being ill-behaved."
+Louis-Dreyfus said she had turned playing unlikeable people into a career.
+Ball said: "She has also left an indelible cultural mark, expanding the possibilities for women in comedy–and maybe in politics and public life as well."

 Personal life

+Louis-Dreyfus was raised Catholic but moved towards agnosticism; she said she had no "traditional religious affiliation".

+Marriage and family

 Louis-Dreyfus's maternal half-sister, Lauren Bowles, is also an actress.
-She also has two paternal half-sisters, Phoebe and Emma, the latter of whom died in August 2018.
-Robert Louis-Dreyfus, one of her cousins, was the former CEO of Adidas and owner of the Olympique de Marseille football club.
+She also has two paternal half-sisters, Phoebe and Emma.
+Emma died in August 2018.

-While at Northwestern, Louis-Dreyfus met future husband and Saturday Night Live comedian Brad Hall.
-They married in 1987 and have two sons together.
-Her older son is a singer-songwriter who has performed on The Tonight Show.
-Her younger son Charlie Hall is a television actor.
-In 2007, Louis-Dreyfus was invited back to Northwestern to receive an honorary Doctor of Arts degree.
+While at Northwestern University, Louis-Dreyfus met her future husband, the Saturday Night Live comedian Brad Hall.
+They married in 1987 and have two sons.
+Their older son, Henry Hall, is a singer-songwriter who has performed on The Tonight Show.
+Their younger son, Charlie Hall, is an actor.
+Her first pregnancy ended in a miscarriage.

-Louis-Dreyfus has stated that she holds much respect for "women who are not afraid of making themselves look bad or foolish to get a laugh", and cites her acting idols as Lucille Ball, Mary Tyler Moore, Madeline Kahn, Teri Garr, Valerie Harper, and Cloris Leachman.
-Actress Tina Fey said that Louis-Dreyfus served as inspiration for her character Liz Lemon on the award-winning NBC comedy series 30 Rock.
+Cancer diagnosis and recovery

-On September 28, 2017, Louis-Dreyfus announced on Twitter her diagnosis of breast cancer, a diagnosis she received one day after receiving a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her role in Veep.
-She stated, "One in eight women get breast cancer.
+On September 28, 2017, Louis-Dreyfus announced that she had been diagnosed with breast cancer, which she discovered the day after winning a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for her role in Veep.
+She said: "One in eight women get breast cancer.
 Today, I'm the one.
 The good news is that I have the most glorious group of supportive and caring family and friends, and fantastic insurance through my union.
 The bad news is that not all women are so lucky, so let's fight all cancers and make universal healthcare a reality."
-She announced on the October 18, 2018, episode of Jimmy Kimmel Live! that she was cancer-free.
+On October 18, 2018, she announced on an episode of Jimmy Kimmel Live! that she was cancer-free.